gilgardosh/accounter-toolkit/packages/hashavshevet-mesh/README.md

   the other on server.
 - Import: if a string contains the char '״' it gets server error (502). happens for sure on ImportTransactionsToBatch>Description.
-- Import quota limit: aperently there's a limit for items in a single import (at least, on importBankPageMutation). need to check what is the limit.
+- Import quota limit: aperently there's a limit of 40 items in a single import (at least, on importBankPageMutation).
 - Reference attribute limit: the Reference field (at least on bank pages) is limited to int32, any bigger num causes error.
-- Ghost responses: When fetching data from Hashavshevet with export form, and activating filter (e.g getting a transaction by specific ID), and no match exists, the response is an item with NULLs in all attributes
+- Ghost responses:When fetching data from Hashavshevet with export form, and activating filter (e.g getting a transaction by specific ID), and no match exists, the response is an item with NULLs in all attributes
 - Updating data: currently there's no method for updating or deleting data via the API.
 Only